RAFT MOUNTAIN SKATING CLUB

 Helmets: It is mandatory for all CanSkate participants up to and including Stage 5 to wear a CSA approved Hockey helmet while on the ice.
 Children will not be allowed on ice with any other type of helmet.

 Please dress your child warmly.
-Don’t forget mitts!.
+Don’t forget mitts!
 For younger skaters, snow pants keep them warm and soften the blow when they fall.

 StarSkate skaters should be dressed in close fitting garments that allow the coaches to assess and correct skaters' position as well as maintain safety.
 Garments would include dresses and tights or close fitting pants and a hip length (or shorter) fitted jacket or sweater.
 Please do not wear bulky or baggy sweatshirts, or sweatpants.
 Please do not wear jeans/woven jeggings or pants that are loose at the ankle.